prisma/prisma1/docs/04-Reference/05-Functions/05-Resolvers.md

 The input type for a resolver function is defined by the input arguments of the field that's added to the GraphQL schema.

-## Adding a Resolver function to the project
+## Adding a Resolver function to the service

-When you want to create a resolver function in your Graphcool project, you need to add it to the [project definition file](!alias-opheidaix3#project-definition) under the `functions` section.
+When you want to create a resolver function in your Graphcool service, you need to add it to the [service definition file](!alias-opheidaix3#service-definition) under the `functions` section.

 ### Example